jimsalterjrs/sanoid/README.md

 + --source-bwlimit <limit t|g|m|k>

-	This is the bandwidth limit in bytes per second imposed upon the source.
-This is mainly used if the target does not have mbuffer installed, but bandwidth limites are desired.
+	This is the bandwidth limit in bytes (kbytes, mbytes, etc) per second imposed upon the source.
+This is mainly used if the target does not have mbuffer installed, but bandwidth limits are desired.

 + --target-bw-limit <limit t|g|m|k>

-	This is the bandwidth limit in bytes per second imposed upon the target.
-This is mainly used if the source does not have mbuffer installed, but bandwidth limites are desired.
+	This is the bandwidth limit in bytes (kbytes, mbytesm etc) per second imposed upon the target.
+This is mainly used if the source does not have mbuffer installed, but bandwidth limits are desired.

 + --no-command-checks